-Welcome to the Diocesan Property Department webpage
+Welcome to the Diocesan Property Department pages

 The Diocesan Property Department provides property related professional advice and assistance to parishes, schools and Catholic charities within the Diocese.
 Its work includes ensuring parishes regularly assess the condition of their properties and carry out repairs and maintenance and managing a similar programme for schools.